bloomberg/container-timing/readme.md

 observer.observe();
 ```

-The difference between a container-element entry is:

-1. It's entryType is `container-element`
-2. It holds a `lastPaintedSubElement` field to show which inner element caused the most recent paint event.

 ## Entry Interface

-Entries are similar to the [interface](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceElementTiming) for element-timing:

-- `duration` - Always returns 0 as duration does not apply to this interface.
-- `entryType` - `container-element` for entries which happen on container elements
-- `name` - Returns `image-paint` for images and `text-paint` for text.
-This data will come from the most recent paint entry within this container.
-- `naturalHeight` - Always returns 0 for now as this is for image elements
-- `naturalWidth` - Always returns 0 for now as this is for image elements
-- `intersectionRect` - The smallest rectangle covering the sub elements painted
+The returned objects will take the following shape

 - `size` - The size of the painted rectangle within this container returned as the area (width \* height).
-- `startTime` - Returns the start time of the first paint within this container, once this value is set it does not change, even if there are subsequent entries later on.
-- `element` - An Element representing the element we are returning information about.
-- `id` - A string which is the `id` of the element
+This is achieved by adding together all the non-overlapping painted elements.
-- `identifier` - A string which is the value of the elementtiming attribute on the element.
+- `identifier` - A string which is the value of the containertiming attribute on the element.
+- `lastPaintedSubElement` - This is the last element to be painted within this container ("aggregatePaint" mode only)
+- `largestContentfulPaint`
-- `renderTime` - A DOMHighResTimeStamp with the renderTime of the sub element which had the most recent paint.
+  - `size` - The size of the candidate element which is the largest within this container
+  - `element` - A reference to the candidate element itself
+- `firstContentfulPaint`
+  - `renderTime` - The time this element was painted
+  - `element` - A reference to the element first painted in this container
+- `startTime` - Time of the first paint in this container
+- `visuallyCompletePaint`
+  - `renderTime` - The time of the last non-overlapping element to paint
-- `lastPaintedSubElement` - A reference to the sub element which had the most recent paint.
+  - `lastPaintedSubElement` - A reference to the last painted element within this container

 ## Examples